Skip to content

 model:

-enable_thinking: true # Deeper reasoning
+enable_thinking: true # Better grounded answers

 Values: - false: Disable reasoning for faster responses - true: Enable reasoning for complex tasks - Not set: Use model defaults